Risk Bounds for Learning Multiple Components with Permutation-Invariant Losses: SUBSPACE CLUSTERING

 and the result follows from the application of Theorem~3.1 in \cite{Mohri12} and the fact that the loss defined as the pointwise minimum of losses bounded by $\Lambda_x^2$ is also bounded by $\Lambda_x^2$. \end{proof}

-Theorem~\ref{thm:subspace} applies to products of independent component classes, which here means that the dimensions of the subspaces do not depend one on the other.
-The next result stated below obtains tighter bounds by precisely taking dependencies between the dimensions into account.
+Theorem~\ref{thm:subspace} applies to products of independent component classes, which here means that the dimensions of the subspaces do not depend one on the other, and yields a linear dependence on $C$.
+The next result below yields tighter bounds by precisely taking dependencies between the dimensions into account.

-\subsection{Tighter bounds with $\ell_p$-norm regularization}
+\subsection{Tighter Bounds with $\ell_p$-norm Regularization}

 We have now all the basic building blocks necessary to apply the approach of Sect.~\ref{sec:general} and produce tighter bounds for subspace clustering.
 Specifically, we set $\omega(f_k) = \sqrt{d_k}$ and focus on the set of basis collections with $\ell_p$-norm regularization: